 Relatives Awareness Month

-As part of our 25th anniversary, throughout March we are thinking about the challenges that parents and relatives of autistic people face.
-We hope that we can demonstrate the compassion and empathy our staff show to relatives of people supported by Autism at Kingwood.
+Each week throughout March, we will be considering the challenges that parents and relatives of autistic people face and hopefully demonstrate the compassion and empathy that our staff show to relatives of people supported by Autism at Kingwood.

 Autism at Kingwood helps autistic people and people with Asperger Syndrome to live the lives they choose.
 We believe that autistic people can, like all of us, continue to develop and grow, make choices and be valued, be active and contributing members of the community.
 That’s why our services are tailored to meet individual needs and are built around supporting people to live enjoyable, purposeful lives with a greater degree of independence in their own homes, within the communities in which they live.

 The people we support and their families are at the heart of everything we do.
 By working in partnership with families, we seek to meet the needs and aspirations of person we support, whilst understanding their anxieties and developing ways to minimise the challenges they face.